chainguard-images/images/images/clang/README.md

 <!--monopod:end-->

 <!--overview:start-->
-[Clang](https://clang.llvm.org) is a compiler front end for the C, C++, Objective-C, and Objective-C++ programming languages, as well as the OpenMP, OpenCL, RenderScript, CUDA, SYCL, and HIP frameworks.
+[Clang](https://clang.llvm.org) is a compiler front end for the C, C++, Objective-C, and Objective-C++ programming languages, as well as the OpenMP, OpenCL, RenderScript, CUDA, SYCL, and HIP frameworks
 <!--overview:end-->

 <!--getting:start-->